 The Disability Access and Inclusion Plan details Curtin’s strategies to equitable access to our programs, services and facilities.
 Access the plan here.

 Magnify using keyboard commands

 Invert screen colours using keyboard commands

-- Windows XP: Left Alt + Left Shift + Print Screen
+- Windows: Left Alt + Left Shift + Print Screen

 - Apple OSX: Control + Option + Command + 8

 The following commands will activate a screen reader built into your computer’s operating system.